 What Is Power BI Report Server?

-Power BI Report Server is licensed through two paths: SQL Server Enterprise Edition with Software Assurance, or Power BI Premium.
-Either path grants the right to deploy Power BI Report Server on your infrastructure at no additional per-user cost for report consumers.
-This licensing model is particularly attractive for organizations with large numbers of report viewers.
+Power BI Report Server is available through two licensing options: SQL Server Enterprise Edition with Software Assurance or Power BI Premium.
+Both options allow you to deploy Power BI Report Server on your infrastructure.
+There is no extra per-user cost for report consumers.
+This licensing model is especially beneficial for organizations with many report viewers.

 Key Benefits of Power BI Report Server